doga/qworum-concepts-in-cli/README.md

 This simulation is truthful to what happens on the Qworum platform, where:

-- there is no concept of a static method or a static property.
 - each endpoint call or property access happens within the context of a [Qworum object](https://qworum.net/en/specification/v1/#object).
+- there is no concept of a static method or a static property (but any object method can behave as if it were static by not using any object property).

 ## How the code base is organized